 Black is well-known as a prolific and gifted songwriter.
 He wrote every song on his albums until 2007.

 Another artist known for neotraditional country, George Strait, has been a country music superstar for several decades.

-In 1990, Strait, who had already been famous for about a decade, released his tenth studio album, Livin’ It Up.
-Strait released the most successful studio album of his career in 1992, the soundtrack to the movie Pure Country, in which he also starred.
+In 1990, Strait, who had already been famous for about a decade, released his tenth studio album, Livin’ It Up, which topped the Country Albums chart.
+Two years later, he released the most successful studio album of his career: the soundtrack to the movie Pure Country, in which he also starred.

-He holds the record for the most number-one hits in a single genre, no doubt contributing to his nickname, The King of Country.
+Strait holds the record for the most #1 hits in a single genre, no doubt contributing to his nickname, the King of Country.

 5. Billy Ray Cyrus